revodavid/OpenAI-Lab-UCB/docs/07-Setup.md

 1. Deployment may take up to 5 minutes.
 Once the deployment is complete, proceed to the next step.

 ## While you're waiting for the deployment to complete...

-1. Request access to the [Bing Chat waitlist](https://bing.com/new) if you haven't done so already.

 1. Review the [Code of conduct for Azure OpenAI Service](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/code-of-conduct).